fireship-io/invite-only-phone-auth/README.md

 # 👋 Invite-only Phone Authentication with Firebase & React

 Use #FOMO to generate massive user growth by building an invite-only phone authentication system with Firebase.
-Inspiried by Clubhouse 👋.
+Inspired by Clubhouse 👋.

 [Watch on YouTube](https://youtu.be/yJ5agkia4o8)